Vecchia approximated Bayesian heteroskedastic Gaussian processes: Large simulation campaigns

-The {\em right} panel shows that our Bayesian/Vecchia version is much faster.
+The {\em right} panel shows that our Bayesian/Vecchia version is much faster. {The timings reported include pre-processing steps (e.g., initialization, finding replication, etc.), fitting, and predictions for both methods}.
 To level the playing field -- MCMC samples versus MLE optimization iterations -- we limited both to 500 pairs of likelihood evaluations (one for each process).
 Sometimes the MLE converged in fewer iterations.
 The $n=2000$ setting is right on the edge of what's manageable without Vecchia.
-Whereas it's clear that the Bayesian/Vecchia alternative would be comfortable with larger $n$, entertained next.
+Whereas it's clear that the Bayesian/Vecchia alternative would be comfortable with larger $n$, entertained next. {We note that an MLE-{\tt hetGP} with Vecchia might be a better match in large $n$ settings, in terms of comparing apples to apples.
+However, no such technology exists.
+Adapting Vecchia to an optimization context, requiring additional derivative information, is non-trivial.
+By contrast, Vecchia situates nicely within a Bayesian/ESS scheme where it enjoys additional UQ benefits.}